Graph sub-sampling for divide-and-conquer algorithms in large networks: Simulation Study

-From the results of these simulations, it appears that RN and RNN perform the best with RW, RE and DN also yielding good results.
+Looking only at the divide-and-conquer approaches, it appears that RN and RNN perform the best with RW, RE and DN also yielding good results.
 Even more clearly, the results demonstrate that BFS and DFS are poor samplers to use with the $\mathsf{PACE}$ algorithm.
+This is likely because the sub-graphs resulting from them are dissimilar from the original graph and do not preserve the community structure.
+This result is in agreement with \cite{krishnamurthy2005reducing} which showed poor performance by both exploration samplers.
 Setting 2 reveals the importance of increasing the number of sub-samples as $n$ increases, even though the theoretical results depend on a fixed $B$.
-Settings 5 and 6 show that $B$ and $q$ must be carefully chosen, where small values can severely hinder performance.
+Settings 5 and 6 show that $B$ and $q$ must be carefully chosen since small values can severely hinder performance.
 Finally, all methods suffer when the nodes are unequally distributed between communities.
 This is not surprising as the identification problem is much more challenging in this setting.
-Indeed, the presence of small communities likely requires the increase in the number of nodes per sub-sample in order to capture the structure.
+Indeed, the presence of small communities likely requires increasing in the number of nodes per sub-sample in order to capture this structure.
+In the Supplemental Materials, we show that conclusions are similar when using Walktrap as the base community detection algorithm.